Oracle data integrator online training:

 - ODI also supports heterogeneous databases other than Oracle such as Teradata, DB2, etc. It also supports other technologies like web services, flat files, XML, etc

-Please watch Oracle Data Integrator Demo
+Please watch Oracle Data Integrator online training Demo

 Repositories are the central component of Oracle Data Integrator architecture.
 Objects developed or configured through the user interfaces are stored in the repositories.
 There are two types of repositories in ODI: 1.)
 Master Repository and 2.)
 Work Repository.
 There can be only one Master Repository and several Work Repositories configured in an ODI platform.

 - ODI Platform Security Information – Users, Profiles and Rights.

 - Topology Information – Technologies (Database Platforms), Server Definitions, Contexts, Languages.